Bend Over Boyfriend: Critical response

 user-friendly: part sex education, part erotic show", the lovers "demonstrate with great flair how anal sex doesn't have to hurt (anymore than toast needs to burn)".
 In 2008, she said: "I loved when the Bend Over Boyfriend series started.
 Finally, there was a situation where men could talk about being the recipient of anal sex from women".

 Tristan Taormino, writing for the Village Voice, credits the video as an archetype for a substantial cultural shift: "The roles of active initiator and penetrator are no longer solely the domain of men, nor are the qualities of receptivity and passivity for girls only.
 Nowhere is this more apparent than in what I identify as the Bend Over Boyfriend Archetype."
 AVN magazine wrote that "it never gets dull, thanks to some well-edited and humorous visual demonstrations".

 In 2000, Melinda Gallagher and Emily Kramer of Vice called it a "clear choice for female-powered experimentation" and that "watching women strap one on as their boy-toys beg for more received a thumbs up all around".
 In 2023, Naomi Leroy writing for Fleshbot, called it a classic, adding that "all of the information in this film is actually great anal advice for anyone looking to play with buttholes, no matter the gender of the giver or receiver".
 April Dembosky of KQED called it a "feminist porn film".

 Pride.com editor called it "a legendary instructional video that helps women fuck their boy-toys from behind".
 PinkLabel.TV wrote: "Laced with humor and common sense, Bend Over Boyfriend is perfect for any couple wanting to explore new sexual territory and discover the secrets of anal sex that lead to ecstasy".

+Sales

+In 1998, Bend Over Boyfriend became the fastest selling video ever for Good Vibrations, a sex-toy business.
+In the years followed, it was the best-selling tape and the top rental.